macressler/waterbear/docs/presentation.md

 If you are not a native English speaker, you can code Waterbear in your native language.
 The blocks are translated, so you can share code between speakers of different languages.
 Try that with Java!

 [Demo: write an app that orders pizza with the push of a button].

+And preview the new TV show, Firefox and Friends, where the Firefox and Waterbear have adventures and teach how to solve big problems by breaking them down into smaller problems.
+Note that every episode is open content with all of the assets available for remixing with Popcorn Maker or Waterbear.